CodaBool/map/readme.md

 # **✨ Features**

-- view accurate maps for select systems
+- view accurate maps the Lancer system
-    - currently Lancer, Fallout, and Star Wars (Alien and Cyberpunk will be added later)
+  - currently Lancer is the only system fully supported.
+However, there is also support for custom maps.
 - add your own location and shapes to the map
 - publish your map on the web
-- automatically generate scenes from your map
+- automatically generate a Foundry scene from your map
 - link to Foundry documents like journals & macros